RevealBi/Documentation/en/dashboards/sharing-dashboards/sharing-dashboards.md

 <a name='sharing-dashboard-with-team'></a>
 ### Sharing a Dashboard with a Whole Team

-You can share a dashboard you created or a team’s dashboard with a whole team instead of individually with every team member.
+You can share a dashboard you created or a team's dashboard with a whole team instead of individually with every team member.
 To do this, choose a dashboard from the *Dashboards* section in *My Stuff* or *Teams* tab.
 Then follow the steps in [Sharing your Own Dashboards with Other Users](#sharing-dashboards-users).

->[NOTE!]
+>[!NOTE]
 >You can share a dashboard with any public team that [belongs to your main Organization](creating-joining-teams.html#organization), whether you are a member of it or not.
 You can also share with private teams that you are a member of.

-When setting access permissions for the whole team, you must take into account that individual members will get only the highest permissions they have for the team’s dashboards.
+When setting access permissions for the whole team, you must take into account that individual members will get only the highest permissions they have for the team's dashboards.

 For example, if you give Owner permissions to the team, Viewers in this team will have only Viewer permissions, Contributors will get as high as